Because having a healthy set of teeth starts with what you put into your mouth, eating the right diet is important.

 - 2 teaspoons of sour cream

-- 1/4 teaspoon fresh spearmint leaves
+- 1/4 teaspoon lemon juice, fresh spearmint leaves, and 1/4 teaspoon parsley leaves

-- Strawberry and blueberry “fruit salad”
+- Strawberry and blueberry fruit salad

-Remember, a well-balanced, healthy school lunch can in fact be tasty!
+Remember, a well-balanced, healthy school lunch can, in fact, be tasty!
 Try to look for new ways to incorporate healthy items into your child’s school lunches.

 Adding a delicious, nutritious dipping sauce for veggies, a healthy dressing for a salad, or a yummy spread on a sandwich are great ways for your children to enjoy a tooth-healthy meal.
 Sugary, fatty, or sticky foods are not good options if you want your child to have a beautiful set of pearly whites.